President Trump plans to declare national emergency in response to opioid crisis

-BEDMINSTER, N.J. - President Trump intends to declare a national emergency in response to the opioid crisis, he said Thursday.
+BEDMINSTER, N.J.
+(USA TODAY) — President Trump said Thursday he intends to declare a state of national emergency in response to the opioid crisis, a move that would give the federal government expanded powers and additional resources to prevent and treat overdoses.

 “We’re going to make it a national emergency," Trump said from his New Jersey golf club.
 "It is a serious problem the likes of which we have never had."

-Trump said he is "drawing documents now" to officially label the crisis as a national emergency.
+Trump said he is "drawing documents now" to officially label the crisis as a national emergency, a formal action that would have both symbolic and legal power.
+The last time a president took similar action was in 2009, when President Obama declared a one-year state of national emergency to prepare for the H1N1 influenza virus.

+► Waivers to some Medicaid rules that forbid the federal reimbursement of for admissions to mental health hospitals, which have traditionally been a state responsibility.

+"It is a serious problem the likes of which we have never had," Trump said.
+"You know when I was growing up they had the LSD and they had certain generations of drugs.
+There’s never been anything like what’s happened to this country over the last four or five years.
+And I have to say this in all fairness, this is a worldwide problem, not just a United States problem.”

-However, earlier this week, Health and Human Services Secretary Tom Price said the administration has the resources it needs to combat the epidemic without invoking the emergency powers.
+Trump's remarks represented an about-face from earlier this week, when Health and Human Services Secretary Tom Price all but ruled out an emergency declaration.
+Price said the administration has the resources it needs to combat the epidemic without formally invoking the emergency powers.

-On Tuesday, Trump stressed the importance of prevention and law enforcement in another briefing on the opioid crisis, but stopped short of declaring the state of national emergency that his own opioid commission has recommended.

 "The president certainly believes we should treat is as an emergency, and it is an emergency," Price told reporters after meeting with Trump.
 "Look, when you have the capacity of Yankee Stadium or Dodger Stadium dying every single year in this nation, that's a crisis that had to be given incredible attention, and the president is giving it that attention."